Application & Admissions

 Prerequisites include ECON 2a A Survey of Economics with a B+ or above OR ECON 10a Introduction to Microeconomics.
 Students must also have passed MATH 10a Techniques of Calculus with a C- or above, or otherwise satisfied the calculus requirement, to participate in this program.

 - Visit the Get Started page.
-You must first complete steps 1-3 before scheduling an advising appointment with Wanda Weinberger, Assistant Director of Brandeis-Led Study Abroad Programs.
+You must first complete steps 1-3 before scheduling an advising appointment with the Assistant Director of Brandeis-Led Study Abroad Programs.

 - Schedule an advising appointment by phone (781-736-3483) or online.

 - During your advising appointment, you will talk about the program in more detail, discuss your qualifications and fit for the program, get advice on passport/visa concerns, and then your application for the Brandeis in Copenhagen program can be opened.
 Once your application is opened, you will have access to the Online Study Abroad Account application materials described below.

-Applications for Summer 2018 are open, with rolling admissions.
-The application deadline is extended to March 29, 2018.
+Applications for Summer 2018 are now closed.
+The application deadline was extended to March 29, 2018.

 Applications are reviewed on a rolling admissions basis until the application deadline.
 Students are encouraged to apply well before the admissions deadline.
 Qualified applicants will be accepted on a first-come, first-served basis, so applying early is to everyone's advantage.
 Provided spaces are still available, applications will be reviewed until the published deadline.
 This website will contain information in the event that the program reaches student capacity before the admissions deadline.